What we do

 During both Behaviour Workshops and Adult Development Programme (ADP) meetings referrals are made and resources designed by Linda Fish (ADP).

 Have a referral?

 We are here to help.

 We are here to support you and your family.
-If you have a referral please fill out the form.
+If you have a referral please fill out the form provided.
 Please keep in mind we can only accept referrals from those young people and adults who have a diagnosis of Autism Spectrum Disorders (ASD) and challenging behaviour.